-Doors of Kajra
+The Haveli doors of Kajra

 The carvings on the main door include geometrical and floral patterns.
 These carved doors are further plated with brass.
 And a constant in all the doors in this region is a figurine of Lord Ganesha, flanked by wither elephants or apsaras fanning him.

-Frescoes and sculptures
+Shekhawati paintings: Frescoes and sculptures adorn these Havelis

-I was much impressed with the frescoes of the havelis in Surajgarh than in Kajra.
+I was much impressed with the frescoes of the Havelis in Surajgarh than in Kajra.
 The frescoes here are not very appealing in their strokes and seem to have been etched ( given a face-lift) using artificial colours.
 Also, they lack the charm of their 18th-century counterparts.

-Apart from frescoes that had Lord Krishna paintings as a constant, these havelis also include sculptures as decor.
+Apart from frescoes that had Lord Krishna paintings as a constant, these Havelis also include sculptures as decor.
 Stucco as a new form of ornamentation has been used widely across the facade thus adding wonderful carvings on the walls.

-However, over the years most of these frescoes have peeled off and look pale due to exposure to weather conditions and utter neglect sans care.
-In my honest opinion, many of the paintings have been ruined under the garb of renovation by usage of artificial colours.
+However, over the years most of the frescoes at Kajra Havelis have peeled off and looked pale due to exposure to weather conditions and utter neglect sans care.
+In my honest opinion, many of the paintings have been ruined under the garb of renovation by the usage of artificial colours.

 While I was there, renovation work was still going on and sadly the drab whitewash was not serving any purpose for restoring the lost glory of a bygone era!

-Do visit and seep in the old world charm of havelis in Kajra before they meet an unfortunate fate in the unaesthetic hands of modern workers.
+Do visit and seep in the old world charm of Havelis in Kajra before they meet an unfortunate fate in the unaesthetic hands of modern workers.

-How to reach Kajra
+How to reach Kajra in the Shekhawati region

-- If you are planning a visit from Delhi or Jaipur, I recommend you to stay at the Surajgarh fort for a night and then proceed to enjoy the havelis of Kajra at around 8 AM and then continue with a haveli tour of Mandawa, Nawalgarh and other places.
+- If you are planning a visit from Delhi or Jaipur, I recommend you to stay at the Surajgarh fort for a night and then proceed to enjoy the Havelis of Kajra at around 8 AM and then continue with a haveli tour of Mandawa, Nawalgarh and other places in the Shekhawati region.

 Where to stay

 There are no viable stay options in Kajra.
-The best place of stay would be Surajgarh fort that has now been turned into a heritage resort.
+The best place of stay would be Surajgarh fort, that has now been turned into a heritage resort.

-Hope you enjoyed this virtual tour of the havelis at Kajra.
+Hope you enjoyed this virtual tour of the Havelis at Kajra.
 Do leave your valuable feedback, comment or queries on this write-up!